 Terry Pratchett's non-Discworld novel, Strata, gives us the paranoid but violent kung, an alien race accurately described as "frightened of everything except immediate physical danger."
 The audience's representative of the race, Marco, can decapitate dragons mid-air, but otherwise lives in terror that Someone is out to get him.
 As another character put it, "These Northmen have a word, 'Berserker.'
 It was made for Marco."

 Very common in heroic fantasies, especially those derived from Tolkien and/or Dungeons & Dragons, where non-human races tend to experience extreme Flanderization.

 Tolkien provides several examples, including his Dwarves, but the Rohirrim are probably the most distinctive.

 The Uruk-hai are a variation; they're a breed of super-orc literally born for warfare, and they have the arrogance and violent tempers to match, but they just love fighting and killing without any regard for things like "honor" or "fair play" the way the standard Proud Warrior Race does.
 Possibly better-described by The Horde trope.

-Brandybucks might after all come pretty close to qualifying.
+Brandybucks come pretty close to qualifying.
 They live near the Old Forest and have a tradition of Staring Down Cthulhu.
 As Merry tells it at one time a number of evil magical trees tried to invade Buckland and the Brandybucks chopped them down.
 And when the Nazgûl tried to raid Fatty Bolger's house the first thing they did on hearing of it was to sound an alarm and try to assemble an army of hobbits to fight off the Nazgûl!
 They are More than Meets the Eye.